yaaminiv/yaaminiv.github.io/_posts/2018-09-27-Gigas-Broodstock-DNA-Extraction-Part8.md

 - Step 18: Relabeled some sample tubes (markings on either top or side had rubbed off) after the fourth 10 minute incubation and one minute vortex.
 Both labels on UK-03 rubbed off.
 - Steps 28-32: Kaitlyn needed to leave, but she wanted to learn how to use the Qubit.
 We decided to save this series for Friday.

-I stored the samples in this box in the fridge.
+I stored the samples in the fridge.
 We'll see how we did tomorrow!

 {% if page.comments %}